EPCCed/archer2-intro-to-lammps/_episodes/03-simulation-setup.md

 However, these lists need to be updated periodically, essentially more often than it takes for a particle to move neighbour_cutoff - LJ_cutoff.
 This is what the next command does.
 The `delay` parameter sets the minimum number of time-steps that need to pass since the last neighbour list rebuild for LAMMPS to even consider rebuilding it again.
-The `every` parameter tells LAMMPS to attempt to build the neighbour list if `number_time_step mod every = 0` -- by default, the rebuild will only be triggered if an atom has moved more than half the neighbour skin distance (the 0.3 above)
+The `every` parameter tells LAMMPS to attempt to build the neighbour list if `number_time_step_since_delay_ended mod every = 0` -- by default, the rebuild will only be triggered if an atom has moved more than half the neighbour skin distance (the 0.3 above)

 ```
 neigh_modify    delay 10 every 1